-6.2.90 Very few responses to the questionnaire considered there to be any additional benefit not already captured by the benefit related to the shift from balancing energy to intraday energy.
+7.2.87 Very few responses to the questionnaire considered there to be any additional benefit not already captured by the benefit related to the shift from balancing energy to intraday energy.
 Therefore, we do not consider this benefit further.

-6.3 Increased secondary trading volumes
+7.3 Increased secondary trading volumes

-- 6.3.1 Between three and 14 respondents have answered this question quantitatively, with up to a third of responses indicated an expected benefit of zero in each case.
-As with section 6.2, it may be possible that the differences in the views of stakeholders as outlined below may be the result of differing market and operating rules and practices existing in different areas across the EU currently.
-However, the need for a common modelling approach to be applied to the EU means that differences in incentives driving current or future trading behaviour of BRPs has not been included in our analysis. - 6.3.2 Some respondents suggested a positive impact on liquidity: - A TSO commented that shorter ISP may increase trading on the intraday market.
-However they noted it was "not possible to make reliable estimation of increase"; - A generator stated that "All else equal we expect a shift of volumes from Balancing market towards ID market"; - A retailer expected a slight decrease in prices following an increase in liquidity on wholesale markets; - A generator commented that "harmonization would definitively increase liquidity as intraday coupling is lacking at the moment between core markets" (although it is not clear that this is a benefit to harmonisation as opposed to integration around the target model); and - A vertically integrated respondent stated that "The increase of liquidity in cross border exchange should arise as a result of the harmonization of the ID market products duration". - 6.3.3 A number of respondents expect a reduction in liquidity as a result of splitting of products (as we noted above, while this may relate to absolute liquidity this may not be the most appropriate measure): - An industry associated expected that splitting volumes across shorter products will lead to reduced liquidity per product; - A retailer commented that "we expect a reduction in ISP duration to have an adverse effect on liquidity with liquidity being reduced due to existing liquidity being spread over multiple products"; and - A vertically integrated respondent commented "liquidity could also decrease as an effect of segmentation (1 hourly product may be more liquid of 4 products of 15' duration)".
+- 7.3.1 Between three and 14 respondents have answered this question quantitatively, with up to a third of responses indicated an expected benefit of zero in each case. - 7.3.2 Some respondents suggested a positive impact on liquidity: - A TSO commented that shorter ISP may increase trading on the intraday market.
+However they noted it was "not possible to make reliable estimation of increase": - A generator stated that "All else equal we expect a shift of volumes from Balancing market towards ID market"; - A retailer expected a slight decrease in prices following an increase in liquidity on wholesale markets; - A generator commented that "harmonization would definitively increase liquidity as intraday coupling is lacking at the moment between core markets" (although it is not clear that this is a benefit to harmonisation as opposed to integration around the target model); and - A vertically integrated respondent stated that "The increase of liquidity in cross border exchange should arise as a result of the harmonization of the ID market products duration". - 7.3.3 A number of respondents expect a reduction in liquidity as a result of splitting of products (as we noted above, while this may relate to absolute liquidity this may not be the most appropriate measure): - An industry associated expected that splitting volumes across shorter products will lead to reduced liquidity per product; - A retailer commented that "we expect a reduction in ISP duration to have an adverse effect on liquidity with liquidity being reduced due to existing liquidity being spread over multiple products"; and - A vertically integrated respondent commented "liquidity could also decrease as an effect of segmentation (1 hourly product may be more liquid of 4 products of 15' duration)". - 7.3.4 A small number of respondents flagged a risk of increased complexity in trading due to multiple products / MTUs. - 7.3.5 A number of other respondents indicated they did not foresee a change in liquidity:

-- 6.3.4 A small number of respondents flagged a risk of increased complexity in trading due to multiple products / MTUs. - 6.3.5 A number of other respondents indicated they did not foresee a change in liquidity: - A TSO commented "limited impact expected"; - Another TSO commented "increased volumes due to uniformity of information is probably marginal and not related to ISP harmonization"; - An industry association stated "No change expected.
-The change in ISP will not affect trading volumes nor market liquidity"; - A vertically integrated respondent stated "no change expected" in any planning case; and - Another vertically integrated respondent stated "overall volume required to buy/sell would be unchanged". - 6.3.6 A small number of respondents provided some quantification of effects.
+- A TSO commented "limited impact expected"; - Another TSO commented "increased volumes due to uniformity of information is probably marginal and not related to ISP harmonization"; - An industry association stated "No change expected.
+The change in ISP will not affect trading volumes nor market liquidity"; - A vertically integrated respondent stated "no change expected" in any planning case; and - Another vertically integrated respondent stated "overall volume required to buy/sell would be unchanged". - 7.3.6 A small number of respondents provided some quantification of effects.
 The most comprehensive response came from a vertically integrated respondent which has forecast balancing volumes on various ISP durations and assumes gaps with the counterfactual (no change in ISP duration) will transfer to the intraday market.
-A TSO also provided estimates in this area. - 6.3.7 We provide below an overview of estimated increases in traded volume subsequent to a change in ISP duration.
+A TSO also provided estimates in this area. - 7.3.7 We provide below an overview of estimated increases in traded volume subsequent to a change in ISP duration.
 To ensure comparability, these estimates have been expressed in % of current intraday trading volumes. - None of the respondents indicated an expected increase in traded volumes subsequent to a move to 30-minute ISP duration; - Respondents expect increases in traded volumes ranging from 0.04% to 0.69% subsequent to moving to 15-minute ISP durations; and - Respondents expect increases in traded volumes ranging from 0.22% to 21% subsequent to moving to 15-minute ISP durations.